kbzcraft/django_startup_setup/README.md

     Copy the generated secret key and add it to the .env file.
     And you or good to go
     #OR
-5 .Alternatively, you can replace the contents of the setting.py file with the following code:
+5 .Alternatively, you can add the following codeine setting.py or completly replace the entire setting.py file :
   ```
+  # add this at top
   import os
   from dotenv import load_dotenv